greenido/LocationLog/README.md

 ToDos
 =====
-* Firebase integration
+* Firebase integration:
+    - Delete a point from the list
+    - share in real-time a location (open a chat room on it?)
-* Polish the colors/animation.
+* Polish the colors / Animation.
 * SW for offline usage (?)

 (!)
 Please feel free to fork or open issues.